JoJosCabin/JoJosCabin/README.md

 # JoJosCabin
-A blog framework designed for database course
+A simple & fast blog platform, built on `Vue.js`.